 The regiment mobilized The North Shore (New Brunswick) Regiment, CASF for active service on 24 May 1940.
 It was redesignated as the 1st Battalion, The North Shore (New Brunswick) Regiment, CASF on 7 November 1940.
 During the Second World War, the regiment was first stationed in Woodstock, New Brunswick and then Sussex, New Brunswick.
 It embarked for Great Britain on 18 July 1941.
 When it shipped overseas, it was initially stationed in Liverpool, after that it moved to Scotland near the castle of the Duke of Argyll.

-North Shore Regiment being inspected by Col Currie in England, 17 Apr 1944.
-Not the unusual helmets issued prior to the D-Day landings.
+North Shore Regiment being inspected by Lieutenant-Colonel G.S.
+Currie, Deputy Minister of Defence (Army)in England, 17 Apr 1944.
+The soliders are wearing a new model of helmet and high-ankle invasion boots (eliminating the need for puttees) issued prior to the D-Day landings.
 (Library and Archives Canada Photo, MIKAN No. 3724330)

 On D-Day, 6 June 1944, the Regiment landed on JUNO Beach in Normandy, France, as part of the 8th Infantry Brigade, 3rd Canadian Infantry Division, and it continued to fight in North-West Europe until the end of the war.
 The overseas battalion disbanded on 15 January 1946.

 The North Shore (New Brunswick) Regiment landed in the first wave on Juno Beach, 6 June 1944.

 North Shore NB Regiment, 8-9 June 1944.
 (Library and Archives Canada Photo MIKAN No. 3724325)

 North Shore NB Regtiment, soldier cleaning his kit in Normandy, 8-9 June 1944.
 (Library and Archives Canada Photo, MIKAN No. 3724322)